 What can I do to help avoid becoming a victim of phishing and spearphishing?

-If you are a victim of phishing, report it.
+- If you are a victim of phishing, report it.
 Report phishing attempts to the appropriate experts within your organization, such as network administrators and security officers.
 If you believe your financial accounts may be compromised, contact your financial institutions immediately.
-Additionally, consider reporting the attack to your local police department, and file a report with the Federal Trade Commission, the FBI’s Internet Crime Complaint Center and/or the Anti-Phishing Working Group.
+Additionally, consider reporting the attack to your local police department, and file a report with the Federal Trade Commission, the Anti-Phishing Working Group (APWG), and/or the FBI’s Internet Crime Complaint Center.

 What about phishing phone calls?